Chicken Tikka Biryani

 3. The most prized part in biryani is the golden-crusty bit at the bottom, much like socarat in Spanish Paella and Persian Tahdig.
 Once cooked, use the back of the spoon to carefully scrape the bottom of the pan.
 If it doesn't feel crusty enough, cover and leave the pan on medium flame for five minutes, and let it rest for 15 minutes before serving.

-4. I have pan-fried my chicken tikka here for ease, however grilling chicken on hot goals takes this recipe to a whole new level.
+4. I have pan-fried my chicken tikka here for ease, however grilling chicken on hot coals takes this recipe to a whole new level.

 Enjoy the recipe and video for this "out-of-this-world" Chicken Tikka Biryani!
 And as always, leave any questions you may have in comments below.